bofeof/mesto/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-Settings for `backend` (./backend folder).
-All comands are located in package.json:
+### Settings for backend (./backend folder).
+All comands also are located in package.json:

 #### `npm install`
 Install all dependencies before start.